 The suede upper is supportive but not overbuilt so there was no break-in required.
 Zonal lacing let me control whether I tightened the boot down in the forefoot or just the ankle.
 Danner’s proprietary waterproof breathable lining kept out melting snow and puddles too, and the gusseted tongue helped keep my feet dry.

-The boot rides on a thick and cushioning midsole with a plastic shank for torsional stability and to protect your feet from rock bruising.
+This hiking boot rides on a thick and cushioning midsole with a plastic shank for torsional stability and to protect your feet from rock bruising.
 The shank is visible through the dual-density sole, which performs like snow tires, with good grip in cold conditions, and traction for deeper snow, optimized for uphill and downhill trekking, and wet and slippery conditions.

 A D-ring at the toe let me attach a gaiter, and I needed one when there was more than a few inches of snow.
 The Danner Inquire Mid Insulated is on the low side of mid-cut, which was ideal for cold-weather outings on bare ground, and snowshoeing in low-to-moderate fluff, but in anything deeper, a gaiter was required.

 Vermont-based writer, photographer and adventurer, Berne reports on hiking, biking, skiing, overlanding, travel, climbing and kayaking for category-leading publications in the U.S., Europe and beyond.
 In the field, she’s been asked to deliver a herd of llamas to a Bolivian mountaintop corral, had first fat-biking descents in Alaska, helped establish East Greenland’s first sport climbing and biked the length of Jordan.
 She’s worked to help brands clean up their materials and manufacturing, and has had guns pulled on her in at least three continents.